Osiris-Team/A/README.md

 # A
 **A language compiles to C, which gets compiled to an executable or library.
-This means that A achieves the same cross-platform performance as C, with a significantly simpler syntax and object-oriented code.
+This means that A achieves the same cross-platform performance as C, with a significantly simpler syntax and object-oriented code (similar to C++, but better).
 Maybe you will even have fun coding in this language?**

 **Download the [A-Sample](https://github.com/Osiris-Team/A-Sample) repo,